 HTML5 Live Video Streaming via WebSockets

-When I build my Instant Webcam App, I was searching for solution to stream live video from the iPhone's Camera to browsers.
+When I build my Instant Webcam App, I was searching for solutions to stream live video from the iPhone's Camera to browsers.
 There were none.

 When it comes to (live) streaming video with HTML5, the situation is pretty dire.
 HTML5 Video currently has no formalized support for streaming whatsoever.
 Safari supports the awkward HTTP Live Streaming and there's an upcomming Media Source Extension standard as well as MPEG-DASH.
 But all these solutions divide the video in shorter segments, each of which can be downloaded by the browser individually.
 This introduces a minimum lag of 5 seconds.

 So here's a totally different solution that works in any modern browser: Firefox, Chrome, Safari, Mobile Safari, Chrome for Android and even Internet Explorer 10.A

 It's quite backwards, uses outdated technology and doesn't support audio at the moment.
 But it works.
 Surprisingly well.